 7 Best Hotels in Cairo, As Told By Someone Who’s Actually Been To All of Them

-Being a Cairo local means that I’ve at one point or another stayed overnight in most of the capital’s numerous hotels, and I eat/party/swim/drink/go to a wedding/go to a mind-numbingly boring conference in these same numerous hotels on a *very* frequent basis.
+Being a Cairo local means that we’ve at one point or another stayed overnight in most of the capital’s numerous hotels, and we eat/party/swim/drink/go to a wedding/go to a mind-numbingly boring conference in these same numerous hotels on a *very* frequent basis.

-In other words, I know my sh*t when it comes to Cairo hotels.
+In other words, we know what we're talking about when it comes to Cairo hotels.

-I compiled a list of my 7 favorite hotels in Cairo based on which places produce the most bang for your buck, whether it comes to experience, location, view, kick-ass restaurants, etc.
+We compiled a list of our 7 favorite hotels in Cairo based on which places produce the most bang for your buck, whether it comes to experience, location, view, restaurants, etc.

 Also, heads up -- most of (ok, almost all) of the hotels we mentioned here are 4 and 5 star and big brand names, so you’re probably like, who do you think I am, Bill Gates?